 Nonprofits looking to diversify their sources of donation revenue, and attract a younger, broader donor base can’t afford to ignore cryptocurrency donors anymore.
 It is essential for nonprofits to start accepting cryptocurrency donations right now, just like it was essential to add a credit card donation option to your website in the early 2000s.

-Don’t get left behind, contact the team at The Giving Block today to discuss how your nonprofit can get it’s very own bitcoin donation widget and start easily accepting cryptocurrency donations right now!
+Don’t get left behind, contact the team at The Giving Block today to discuss how your nonprofit can get it’s very own bitcoin Donation Form and start easily accepting cryptocurrency donations right now!

 Disclaimer: This post is informational only and is not intended as tax advice.
 For tax advice, please consult a tax professional.